 The new version of the money manager is easier to customize, but many people still prefer the original version because it groups the expenses into separate categories.
 The most complicated part of using the old version is customizing the budget categories.
 Luckily, you only need to do this once with maybe a bit of tweaking each year.
 Essentially, you just need to make sure that the categories are exactly the same in all worksheets.

 What you need to watch out for: If you assign a transaction to a category that is not included in the Budget or Report worksheets, the expense won't show up in your reports and you'll think you have more money than you really do.
 I've added conditional formatting to help prevent these types of mistakes, but the spreadsheet is definitely not error-proof.
 The conditional formatting just highlights the categories not within the main list.

 I've tried very hard to include a comprehensive set of income and expense categories, so if customizing the categories is too scary, just try to use the default list.

 Creating your Yearly Budget

 I intend to write more on this subject in the future.
 For now, you can learn about creating a budget in almost any personal finance book, reading online blog articles on budgeting, etc. See the article How to Make a Budget and read through these 5 Budgeting Tips.

 Can I use Autofiltering?
 Yes.
-If you know how to define "Lists" or "Tables", go for it, but make sure you know what you are doing.
-If you know how to use Autofiltering, you may find it convenient to use the filtering to display transactions for a single Account at a time when you are reconciling.
+First select the entire transactions table and then turn on Autofilter.
+You may find it convenient to use filtering to display transactions for a single Account at a time when you are reconciling.

 Can I import transactions from my bank?
 Unfortunately, no. The money management template is not quite that fancy.
 I also have no plans in the future to add the ability to automatically import transactions from your bank or other financial institution.
 There is no online connectivity built into the money manager.
 If you want that kind of functionality, you may want to use some other dedicated budget software.